mckaycr/OpenPayments/README.md

 var demo = require('individual');
 options = {
  'id':268527  // This is a physician_profile_id in open payments
- ,'type': 'physician'  //  This is an entity type, because my goal is to allow for more than physician searches }
+ ,'type': 'physician'  //  This is an entity type, later I will allow for more }

-var physician = demo.query(options);  // This initiates the query and returns the results to the physician variable console.log('Results: ");
+var physician = demo.query(options);  // This initiates the query
+console.log('Results: ");
 console.log(physician);
 // or